Parmiter's School: New campus, new era

 The school moved to Garston, Hertfordshire as a mixed comprehensive school in 1977.
 The grammar school in Bethnal Green closed in the same year.
 The school acquired grant maintained status in 1991, and returned to voluntary aided status in September 1999.

 In April 2010, Parmiter's School hosted Any Questions?, a topical debate on the elections, broadcast on BBC Radio 4.

 Academic performance and reputation

 The Financial Times Secondary School rankings 2011 showed Parmiter's in 278th place out of 2190 schools.

 The Evening Standard places Parmiter's School in 54th place out of 269 state schools in south-east England in 2010 based upon GCSE and A-Level results.

-The Ofsted inspection in September 2011 found that Parmiter's was "an outstanding school with an outstanding sixth form."